adrianfurlanc/obsidian-university/Notes/Dataview Plugin.md

 	- (ex. see [[Course Template#Concepts]])
 ### Tables
 Let you also see the [[Metadata]] of a note as columns.
-- The use cases for this include
-	- categorizing notes like in [[My Assignments]] based on completion, while also showing its started/finished dates
-- ex) See [[Obsidian Community Plugins#List]] and how the `Summary` value is being shown in the table

 ## Query Anatomy
 When there is a Dataview query in a note, you can hover over it and look to the left of it for a `</>` icon that you can click to view the code.